-Whether you are in need of sure-to-please meals for picky eaters, fast and healthy dinners for back-to-school nights, or are a grown-up looking to cook yourself something a) presentable and b) exceptionally low-maintenance, you have a reason to make an English Muffin Pizza.
+Whether you require a sure-to-please meal for picky eaters, fast and healthy dinners for back-to-school nights, or are a grown-up looking to cook yourself something a) presentable and b) exceptionally low-maintenance, you have a reason to make an English Muffin Pizza.

-For those of you who didn’t spend as much time in the freezer section of the grocery store in the ‘90s as I did, English Muffin Pizza is inspired by the infamous pizza bagels or bagel bites that I used to beg my dad for when we went grocery shopping.
+For those of you who didn’t spend as much time in the grocery store's freezer section in the ‘90s as I did, English Muffin Pizza is inspired by the infamous pizza bagels or bagel bites that I used to beg my dad for when we went grocery shopping.
 Today’s English Muffin Pizza is a modern, wholesome spin on that widely adored snack.

 About English Muffin Pizza

 From a historical standpoint, English muffins are a spin themselves!
 They began as a riff on an English crumpet and have been marketed in America in some form since the late 1850s (they were called toaster crumpets then).

 Pizza bagels didn’t come on the scene for about 100 more years, and there are several claims about who invented them.
 The earliest claimed version was a pizza cooked on half of a bagel that was baked without a hole…which is kind of like an English muffin.
 Could this be the earliest iteration of the English Muffin Pizza?